 Nevada helps launch one-of-a-kind art into space; Will be seen from earth

-Look to the sky later this month, and you'll see something nobody has ever seen before.
+Look to the sky tonight, and you'll see something nobody has ever seen before.

 Artist Trevor Paglen plans to launch a unique piece of art into space for everyone back on Earth to see.
 It's called the Orbital Reflector.